syrilster/JavaScript-and-related-tech/React JS/README.md

     ```
 ## React Component
 * Two ways to create a component:
     * Write a function as a component with props and React will do the object mapping.
-Here props.name is set automatically by react.
+Here props.name is set automatically by react. **Have no access to state and life cycle hooks.**
         ```
         function App(props){
             return (